- “Move ahead in time to when you have an accident.”

 In May of 2008, during an episode of her daytime talk series, Oprah Winfrey discussed past life regression with guests Dr. Oz and Dr. Brian Weiss, who had been studying past life regression therapy for many years.

-Their subject, Jodi, sought Dr. Weiss’s help to know why she had compulsively feared dolls.
+Their subject, Jodi, sought Dr. Weiss’s help to understand why she had developed a compulsive fear of dolls.

 They described how Jodie saw her late grandfather shortly after entering a state of hypnosis, and minutes later, as she began telling what she thought was a car accident, she began to cry.

 Jodie recalled a memory of her dying unexpectedly, leaving her children to grow up without her.
-This resulted in a fear of dolls, which became a present-life metaphor for her inability to remain in that life to raise her children.
+This led to a fear of dolls, which became a present-day metaphor for her inability to remain in that life to raise her children.

 Months later, Jodi watched an episode of Oprah featuring the Osmond family.
 During the show, Marie Osmond presented a doll to Oprah.
 Jodi commented that had it not been for her past life regression session, she would have immediately turned off the TV because of her fear of dolls.
-It demonstrated that Jodi’s fears about dolls were already subsiding with only one past life regression session.
+It demonstrated that Jodi’s fears about dolls were already subsiding after a single past-life regression session.

 Often, merely witnessing the past life provides an adequate and helpful understanding of present-life responses, habits, and phobias.
-My practice is filled with clients who have had remarkable healings through past life regression and more efficient uses of this exploration I’ve developed over the years.
+My practice is filled with clients who have experienced remarkable healings through past life regression and more effective use of this exploration I’ve developed over the years.

 The Controversy of Past Life Regression